Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 \

-\textbf{Step~4}: We define $B$ as the inverse image of $A$ under the affine transformation $\Aff_{W,b}; \beta\mapsto W\beta +b$, where $W$ is a positive integer determined by the parameter $M$ and $b$ is an element in $\OK$ determined by $A$ and $M$.
-We consider $\lambda \circ \Aff_{W,b}$ and define $\tilde{\lambda}$ to be its normalization in an appropriate sense.
-Then we can prove the pseudorandomness of $\tilde{\lambda}$ by using the \emph{Goldston--Y\i ld\i l\i m type asymptotic formula} (Theorem~\ref{Th:Goldston_Yildirim}).
-The proof utilizes the $W$-trick, which eliminates the bias caused by small prime numbers.
-In the `$N$-world,' we can show that the weighted density of $B$ with weight $\tilde{\lambda}$ is still greater than a constant.
+\textbf{Step~4}: Choose an appropriate parameter $w$, and define $W$ to be the product $W=\prod _{p\le w} p $ of prime numbers not exceeding $w$.
+We perform the following `$W$-trick': pick $b\in \OK$ according to $A$, $w$ and $M$.
+We define $B\subseteq \OK $ as the inverse image of $A$ under the affine transformation $\Aff_{W,b}; \beta\mapsto W\beta +b$.
+We consider $\lambda \circ \Aff_{W,b}$ and define $\tilde{\lambda}$ by multiplying a normalizing factor.
+Then we can prove the pseudorandomness of $\tilde{\lambda}$ by using the \emph{Goldston--Y\i ld\i r\i m type asymptotic formula} (Theorem~\ref{Th:Goldston_Yildirim}).
+In its proof, the $W$-trick helps to eliminate the bias caused by small prime numbers.
+In the `$N$-world,' we can show that the weighted density of $B$ with respect to the weight $\tilde{\lambda}$ is still greater than a constant.
 Thus, it is possible to apply the \emph{relative multidimensional Szemer\'edi theorem} (Theorem~\ref{thm:RMST}) and obtain an $S$-constellation in $B$.
-In what follows, we also describe how this theorem is proved in this paper.
+In what follows, we also describe how this latter theorem is proved.
 For this purpose, the `world of higher dimension $\ZZ^r$' shows up.

 \